Hospice vs. Palliative Care: Key Differences Explained

 In other words, it doesn't matter if the patient has a terminal illness or not.
 Patients with serious but curable illnesses can receive palliative care.

-On the other hand, hospice care is provided when a cure is no longer possible.
-Hospice care is intended for patients with a prognosis of six months or less to live.
+Hospice care is provided when a cure is no longer possible.
+It's intended for patients with a prognosis of six months or less to live.

-The main objective of hospice care is to improve the quality of life of that patient.
+The main goal of hospice care is to improve the quality of life of that patient.

 • Coaching for caregivers